matchbox-sharing/csguide/gitbook/en/pl/howtolearn.md

 Here, we list resources for you.

 ### Languages
-* JAVA
+* Java
-  * In course [Stanford: Programming Methodology](https://see.stanford.edu/Course/CS106A), the lecturer explains everything you need to know about JAVA, as well as the approach to design your project, such as writing your code in a systematical sytle, best-practice of design and how to validate whether the project is designed appropriately.
-The lecturer both explain the concept and code examples in the course, in order to make you understood better.
+  * In course [Stanford: Programming Methodology](https://see.stanford.edu/Course/CS106A), the lecturer explains everything you need to know about Java, as well as the approach to design your project, such as writing your code in a systematical sytle, best-practice of design and how to validate whether the project is designed appropriately.
+The lecturer explains both the concept and code examples in the course, in order to make you understood better.
 And you will find the lecturer is very motivating to encourage students.
 * C and C++
   * [Cprogramming](https://www.cprogramming.com/) contains quite complete resources in `C` and `C++`, you can use it as reference and self-learning material.
   * In course [Stanford: Programming Abstractions](https://see.stanford.edu/Course/CS106B), `C++` as a language itself is so well explained, as well as the abstraction idea of software engineering.
 The content of this course is rich both in information level and knowledge level.
 You will enjoy the course very much since the lecturer is also excited to encourage the students.